ACCESS-NRI/training-day-2024-regional_model/access_rose_cylc/rose_cylc_example.md

 The model output and log files can be checked directly on the file system.
 E.g.
 <p align="center"><img src="../assets/access_rose_cylc/suite_output_files.png" alt="drawing" width="80%"/></p>

-Note that for suites launched from ARE, the whole `cylc-run/SUITE` directory is on `/scratch`, not just the `work` and `share` subdirectories.
+Note that the whole `cylc-run/SUITE` directory is on `/scratch` and linked to `$HOME`.

 ## Model run directory
 Tasks run in a `work/CYCLE_TIME/TASK_NAME` subdirectory and by default input and output files will be there.
+Depending on suite design input and output data may also be in `share`.